MaksymDel/xsim/README.md

-# Our Research in Cross-lingual Representational Similarity (xsim)
+# Our Research in Cross-lingual/Cross-domain Representational Similarity (xsim)

 This repository contains links and codes for the following papers: